- About Us

 A pelvic examination is a complete physical exam of a woman’s pelvic organs by a health professional.
 A pelvic exam helps a health professional evaluate the size and position of the vagina, cervix, uterus, and ovaries.
-It is an important part of preventive health care for all adult women.
+These OB/GYN services are an important part of preventive health care for all adult women.
 A pelvic exam is done to help detect certain cancers in their early stages, infections, sexually transmitted infections (STIs), or other reproductive system problems.

 Why It Is Done